glennklockwood/limelead/content/pages/embedded/beaglebone.md

 image, you have to re-flash the OS image on the eMMC.
 A lot of instructions online say that holding down the boot select button while powering on is enough to both boot from the SD card image and flash it to the eMMC.
-**This does not work for newer images as of 2021** it just forces the BeagleBone to boot off the SD card instead of the eMMC.
+**This does not work for BeagleBone Black**; it just forces the BeagleBone Black to boot off the SD card instead of the eMMC.

 To copy the SD card to the eMMC, you have to